Shape

 Before starting any work, we recommend filing a GitHub issue in this repo.
 This is your chance to ask questions and get feedback from the maintainers and the community before you sink a lot of time into writing (possibly the wrong) code.
 If there is anything you’re unsure about, just ask!

 Sometimes, the scope of the feature proposal is large enough that it requires major updates to the code base to implement.
-In these situations, a maintainer may suggest writing up an RFC that describes the feature in more details than what can be reasonably captured in a Github Issue.
-RFCs are written in markdown and live in the directory docs/_docs/05_rfc.
+In these situations, a maintainer may suggest writing up an RFC that describes the feature in more details than what can be reasonably captured in an enhancement.

 Update the documentation